 We became a self-managed REIT upon the effective termination of our Advisory Agreement with Cornerstone Realty Advisors, LLC ("CRA") on April 1, 2014.
 Our transition to self-management required us to internalize our operations and hire employees and an executive team for the first time in our Company's history.
-This transition, coupled with the repositioning strategy we initiated in 2012, created a challenging environment for us and our executive team.
-Nonetheless, since 2012, our executive team has successfully completed all three phases of our repositioning strategy, culminating with raising institutional third party capital through our participation in multiple joint ventures (the "Joint Ventures").
-Consistent with our strategy to create opportunities that are accretive to stockholder value, our Joint Ventures entitle us to acquisition fees, annual asset management fees, and most significantly, a waterfall return of cash flows and all capital proceeds (from the sale of the properties, refinancing, or other capital events) from the joint venture portfolios.
+Since 2012, our executive team has successfully completed all three phases of our repositioning strategy, culminating with raising institutional third party capital through our participation in multiple joint ventures (the "Joint Ventures").
+Consistent with our strategy to create opportunities that are accretive to stockholder value, our Joint Ventures may generate acquisition fees, annual asset management fees, and a waterfall return of cash flows and capital proceeds (from the sale of the properties, refinancing, or other capital events) from the joint venture portfolios.
 Our Joint Ventures will enable us to continue our strategy of acquiring additional senior housing facilities and building a diversified portfolio to increase cash flow from operations and stockholder value.
-Thus, our executive team has been tasked and incentivized to continue raising institutional third party capital for further growth of the Company by participating in more joint venture transactions.